[Recipe 2] TWO DIFFERENT PESTO PIZZAS

 ♦ Divide pesto into 3 portions of approximately 150g (5 oz); or 2 portions of 150g (5 oz) and 2 half portions of 75g (2½ oz).
 You’ll need 1 full portion of pesto for tonight’s spaghetti.
 The rest can be frozen – see tips below recipe.

 Cook spaghetti in boiling water until al dente.
 Add peas to the same pot for the last 2 minutes cooking time (if using fresh peas, add to the pot for the last 4 minutes).
 Drain spaghetti and peas, reserving ¼ cup of the cooking water, and place into a large bowl.

-♦ Add 1 full portion of spinach, walnut and roasted garlic pesto, and the parmesan; and toss together.
+♦ Add 1 full portion of spinach, walnut and roasted garlic pesto, parmesan and reserved cooking water; and toss together.
 Season to taste.
-Serve immediately, scattered with shaved parmesan.
+Serve immediately, scattered with extra shaved parmesan.

 - Both the garlic cloves for the pesto and the cauliflower for the pizza can be roasted up to 2 days in advance.
 They can be baked alongside other vegetables and stored in a container in the fridge until required.

 - The basil and spinach leaves should be very well dried after washing so your pesto isn’t too watery.
 You can use a salad spinner, or pat them dry with a clean tea towel.
 Don’t worry about bruising the leaves – you’ll be pulverising them anyway!

 - This recipe can be varied by replacing the walnuts with cashews, pine nuts or pistachio nuts.